jbiason/blog/content/books/things-i-learnt/document-and/index.md

 date = 2019-06-23

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "documentation", "single responsibility"]
+tags = ["books", "things i learnt", "documentation", "single responsibility"]
 +++

 Functions should do one thing and one thing only.
 I clear indication that